 The financial world can seem much like a zoo.
 Over the years many terms now used derived from animals you may find at the zoo.
-The reason is simple, the animal terms are easy for people to relate to.
-As an example, a bear hibernates, so if the market is in decline or negativity about investing is in circulation, it might be time to not invest or “hibernate.”
-The bull represents aggression and growth, thus a bull market signifies growth.
+The reason is simple, the animal terms are easy for people to relate.
+As an example, a bear hibernates, so if the market is in decline or negativity about investing is in circulation, it might be time not to invest or “hibernate.”
+The bull represents aggression and growth; thus a bull market signifies growth.

 In years past many financial terms have used animals as a synonym such as a duck which meant floating along without any direction and doing nothing except quacking.

 Or a fish which meant to take a chance and buy any stock that looked reasonable regardless of any specific goal.
 Over time, we have three animal terms as surviving topics.

 - Bear: The word normally associated with a bear market is pessimism, in other words, a feeling that the market will go down or may stay down.
 Investors were fearing a down market are negative to investing, or like a bear, they go to sleep and do not invest.
 Many short term investors often confuse a bear market with a correction, and a market correction is usually a shorter time period such as 1-3 months.